yanivyacoby/yanivyacoby.github.io/_music/triga.md

     </div>
     <div class="col-sm mt-3 mt-md-0">
     	<p style="text-align: justify;">
+		Triga is a folk music trio formed on a Boston rooftop.
 With roots in various traditions -- Swedish nyckelharpa music, Québécois fiddling, Irish bouzouki, baroque improvisation -- the three members of Triga bring a unique sound to old and new tunes alike.
 	</p>
 	<p>
 		<a href="http://www.ericboodman.com" target="_blank" rel="noopener noreferrer">Eric Boodman</a> (Montreal) - Fiddle